bit-bots/bitbots_main/bitbots_docs/docs/manual/testing/test_motion.rst

 --------------------

 Make sure that you tested the hardware and lowlevel software first.
+Easiest way to do both is using following script

+``rosrun bitbots_bringup check_robot.py``

+Alternativly you can do it manually by following the following steps

 #.
 Test Kick on Robot
 	roslaunch bitbots_dynamic_kick test.launch